 originated no later than the beginning of the Middle Devonian, and coexisted as ecologically separated radiations for at least 15 million years; … that all Devonian and many later tetrapods … retained a permanent dependence on the aquatic environment, allowing only relatively brief terrestrial excursions; that this continued dependence explains the repeated evolution of ‘secondarily aquatic’ forms among them; and that all fully aquatic tetrapods, including Acanthostega, are likely to represent reversals from a somewhat more terrestrial ancestry.

 Unfortunately, the National Academy of Sciences is intent on blurring the differences.
 Tiktaalik, it says, had both the ‘features of fish (scales and fins) and features of land-dwellers (simple lungs, flexible neck, and fins modified to support its weight).
 The bones in the limbs of this fossil, named Tiktaalik, resemble the bones in the limbs of land-dwelling animals today.’
 This is not a truthful statement.
 Lungs, simple or otherwise, were not mentioned in the scientific report.
 A mobile neck (‘flexible’ is too strong, for even Acanthostega did not have a flexible neck) might have helped the animal to gulp air, or even raise its head above water and target prey by the water’s edge, but it was not a uniquely tetrapod feature.
 The 2-metre-long lobe-fin Mandageria also had a mobile neck (an example of ‘parallel evolution’), as does the modern eel catfish.
 And Tiktaalik’s fins had no ability to support its weight out of water.
-Is it only by making misleading if not manifestly false statements that the Darwinian story can be maintained?
+Is it only by making misleading and partly false statements that the Darwinian story can be maintained?